MazzinWX/Workshop-docker/README.md

 Lovelace 3.9 <br/>

 # A docker Workshop
-A todo list project inside a docker environment to learn how docker work
+A project inside a docker environment to learn how docker work

-For installation instructions see the *Installation.md* file.
+For installation instructions see the *Installing.md* file.
 For complete walkthrough, follow the *Explanations.md" file.

 This workshop is using